 Knowing the Basics

-All MATBUS printed materials, including student resources, LinkFM brochures, and the full system map and timetables, can be found at the Ground Transportation Center or mailed on request.
-Brochures are also uploaded to the MATBUS mobile app.
+All MATBUS printed materials, including student resources, MATBUS Connect brochures, and the full system map and timetables, can be found at the Ground Transportation Center or mailed on request.

 Easily plan your trips with the Trip Planner, hosted with Google Maps.
 Make sure the Transit button is selected at the top, then enter your starting and destination points.
 You can select "Depart By" or "Arrive By" times to customize your schedule, and also select options like "Less Walking."